GitHubDragonFly/HTML_CSS_JS/README.md

 # HTML_CSS_JS
+Notes about three.js viewers included in this project:
+- all of these viewers should be considered obsolete and are here for historical purposes
-Note about three.js viewers included in this project: all of these viewers plus new ones should be fully functional on the main [webpage](https://githubdragonfly.github.io) and any future updates and additions will be maintained there.
+- all of these viewers, plus new ones, should be fully functional on the main [webpage](https://githubdragonfly.github.io)
+- any future updates and additions will be maintained on the main webpage

-Intended for use on a desktop computer or a device with a larger screen.
+This is all intended for use on a desktop computer or a device with a larger screen.

-Exercise in HTML, CSS and JavaScript ( [jQuery](https://jquery.com/download/) as well ).
+This project features an exercise in HTML, CSS and JavaScript ( [jQuery](https://jquery.com/download/) as well ).
 Intended for those who either might be learning these or would just like to have several examples in a single page.
 See the screenshot for what the top part of this page looks like in the Firefox browser (or just use the preview link from the `Usage` section).

-For a version with the Flask server and 3DM / FBX / MMD / VRML viewers, check the [HTML_CSS_JS_Flask](https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask) project.
+For a version with the Flask server, check the [HTML_CSS_JS_Flask](https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask) project.

-Some might consider these as relatively simple examples but they only reflect a way of how I am going about learning these languages.
+Some of these are relatively simple examples and could help you learn these programming languages.
 Some code was simply adopted and modified from original public sources.
 There is definitely lots of rotation examples, so try not to get dizzy.

 A good portion of the page should be self-explanatory, some content is static, some animated and some is interactive.